jonaskuske/favicon-mode-switcher/README.md

 function faviconModeSwitcher(IconConfig | IconConfig[]): DestroyFn
 ```

-It takes either an configuration object for a single icon to be updated, or an Array containing multiple config objects if you want to update many icons.
+It takes either an configuration object for a single icon to be updated, or an Array containing multiple config objects if you want to keep many icons in sync with the active color scheme.
 The configuration object looks like this:

 ```ts
 type IconConfig = {